 It is time for shift in your thinking and your focus.

 At this moment like everyone else you are probably laser focused on your end goal.
 You know, that thing you will achieve where suddenly everything will be different and better.
 No more problems, troubles or worries.
 If only you can reach that point.
 Right?
 RIGHT?
 Sadly, this is not the case.

 In fact, this is the beginning of the end for most people.
 You see your end goal, regardless of its aim is not a magic fix, a miracle cure or the fast track to happiness.
 Thinking like this is a fundamental mistake and you need to revolutionise the way you view fitness.
-Instead of getting caught up in your end goal, reorder your priorities and readjust your mindset to ease your path to success.
-This way you can make it enjoyable, intuitive and manageable.

 How you ask?
 Fear not I will tell you.
 Let’s break it down for training, nutrition and mindset.

 Have an overarching long-term goal, something to aim for, then structure medium-term goals to help you reach this point, then break it down even further with short-term goals.

 These short-term goals will be your primary focus above anything else, they will be your indicators day to day and week to week that you are on the right track and progressing.

 You should be focused on these day to day, week to week changes as a matter of priority, this allows you a real-time view of what’s going on.
 For example, are increasing your reps, sets or load lifted in each workout?

 - Month to month you should be recording and comparing your body measurements